anastasiaclark/git-intro-workshop/git_0_intro.md

 * **Collaborate** — programming is a team sport
 	* *Track steps* — What happened while you were sleeping
 	* *Branching and merging* — Work in parallel and bring it back together
-* **Reproduce**
+* **Transparency**
-	* *Reproducibility* - For scientists, it is important that others can reproduce each step of their analysis and obtain the identical results.
-It gives their projects credibility.
+	* *Transparency* - For scientists, it is important that others can see each step of their analysis; it gives their research credibility.
+With `snapshots` available at each revision in the project, everyone can see how we got to the final result/code.

 ## Remotes